JubilantMarmot/HC-Wordguess/REadme.md

 It comes with a simple app UI that allows you to guess words.
 It also includes the hangman game if you want to play it.

-## In the future

-I will add number guessing game and also a color guessing game.
+It also has an animal guessing game with many animals!
+Get a hint and then guess the animal's name.

 ## Images